juiproject/jui-stack/docs/app_compilation.md

 ## Integration

+*At the moment the only way to integrate compilation into the build process is via Maven.*

+### Maven plugin

-Integrating compilation into the build process simply require configuring the `compile` goal of the `jui-maven-pluging`:
+Integrating compilation into the build process simply require configuring the `compile` goal of the `jui-maven-plugin`:

 ```xml
 <?xml version="1.0" encoding="UTF-8"?>